heykayla/my-writing/tutorials/tutorial-clone-a-github-repo-with-github-desktop.md

 ## Overview

-In this tutorial, you’ll learn how to clone a repository from your GitHub.com account to your local macOS computer with GitHub Desktop.
+In this tutorial, you’ll learn how to clone a repository from your remote GitHub.com account to your local macOS computer with GitHub Desktop.

 This tutorial is intended for beginner users of GitHub Desktop.